Have you learned how to meditate yet?

 Meditation is a great companion on your path of self-discovery and healing.

-Meditators report that meditation also awakens their creativity and helps them to live a better life.
+Meditators report that meditation also awakens creativity and helps anyone live a better life.
 Read more about the benefits of meditation here.